 If we have to define what overcoming fear is about in one word, that would be “strategy”.
-The entire process is a strategy, consisting of an initial part of studying the problem, a follow up of mental preparation, and the final action.
+The entire process is a strategy, consisting of an initial part of studying the problem, a follow-up of mental preparation, and the final action.

 Without action, you cannot win the war, but you would be a fool to go into the battlefield without studying it first.
 Your mind has to be sharp, your plan clear, and your action definitive.
 Moreover, as in all the greatest battles: even if you lose a fight, you haven’t lost the war yet.

 Study more than the enemy, prepare more than the enemy, build an army that is 10 times bigger, and go for the ultimate win.
-Only by building up courage, you will become the strongest person, the most confident one, aware and in peace with your feelings.
+Only by building up courage, you will become the strongest person, the most confident one, aware and at peace with your feelings.

 And in the worst times remember always that: